Number π and Solomon's molten sea

 of a pillar and were united by the pillar.
 We encounter again the number 135 in

-width of the inner men's court and of the width and length of the adjacent
+2, the width of the inner men's court and of the width and length of the

-women's court was 135 cubits.
-The idea of approximation of π by the ratio
+adjacent women's court was 135 cubits.
+The idea of approximation of π by

 12 month lunar year is also 354-355 days.
 The yearly cycle represents the